Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 MCC = (TP·TN − FP·FN) / √((TP+FP)(TP+FN)(TN+FP)(TN+FN))

-Range: [−1, +1]. +1 = perfect, 0 = random, −1 = perfectly wrong.
-Unlike F1, MCC uses all four cells of the confusion matrix and remains informative even when the imbalance is severe.
-It’s particularly useful when you want a single, balanced number that doesn’t get fooled by a model that just predicts the majority class.
+The range is [−1, +1].
+A value of +1 indicates perfect classification, 0 corresponds to random classification, and −1 indicates inverted classification.
+Unlike F1, MCC uses all four cells of the confusion matrix and remains informative even under severe imbalance.
+It is particularly useful when a single, balanced number that is not deceived by a majority-class predictor is required.

 Balanced Accuracy

-Balanced Accuracy = (Sensitivity + Specificity) / 2.
-A simple average of the per-class accuracies.
-The “always normal” model gets 50% balanced accuracy, regardless of the imbalance.
-Use this when you want an accuracy-like number that doesn’t reward majority-class prediction.
+Balanced Accuracy = (Sensitivity + Specificity) / 2 is the simple average of the per-class accuracies.
+The “always normal” model achieves 50 percent balanced accuracy regardless of the imbalance.
+This metric is appropriate when an accuracy-like figure is required that does not reward majority-class prediction.

 Threshold-Independent Metrics: AUROC, AUPRC, DET

-The metrics above all assume you’ve picked a threshold.
-But during model development, you usually want a single number that summarizes the model’s quality across all possible thresholds.
-That’s where ranking metrics come in.
+The metrics above all assume that a threshold has been chosen.
+During model development, however, a single number that summarises the model’s quality across all possible thresholds is usually required.
+Ranking metrics serve this purpose.

 ROC Curve and AUROC

-The Receiver Operating Characteristic (ROC) curve plots TPR (y-axis) against FPR (x-axis) as the threshold varies.
+The Receiver Operating Characteristic (ROC) curve plots TPR (on the y-axis) against FPR (on the x-axis) as the threshold varies.
 Each point on the curve corresponds to a different decision threshold.
-The area under this curve—AUROC,has a beautiful probabilistic interpretation:
+The area under this curve, AUROC, has a useful probabilistic interpretation:

 AUROC = P(score(positive) > score(negative))

-AUROC has lovely properties: it’s threshold-independent, scale-invariant (only the rank order of scores matters), and the random baseline is always exactly 0.5 regardless of class balance.
-That last point is also its weakness.
+AUROC has useful properties: it is threshold-independent, it is scale-invariant (only the rank order of scores matters), and the random baseline is always exactly 0.5 regardless of class balance.
+The last property is also its weakness.

-Here’s a real scenario.
-You have 1 million transactions, 1,000 of which are fraud (0.1% rate).
-Your model achieves AUROC = 0.97.
-Sounds amazing.
-Now look at the actual usability: at the threshold that produces 1,000 alerts, you might catch 600 frauds and raise 400 false positives.
-Precision = 60%, Recall = 60%.
-The model still misses 400 frauds, and 40% of alerts are false.
-AUROC = 0.97 sold us a story that the operational reality didn’t deliver.
+Consider the following scenario.
+A dataset of 1 million transactions includes 1,000 fraudulent records (a 0.1 percent rate).
+The model attains AUROC = 0.97, which sounds impressive.
+The operational usability is more sobering: at the threshold that produces 1,000 alerts, the model may catch 600 frauds and raise 400 false positives, yielding Precision = 60 percent and Recall = 60 percent.
+The model still misses 400 frauds, and 40 percent of alerts are false.
+AUROC = 0.97 has therefore conveyed an impression that the operational reality does not deliver.

-The reason: AUROC averages TPR over the full FPR range from 0 to 1.
-But in production you only care about FPR < 1% or so.
-Most of the AUROC area is contributed by regions you’ll never operate in.
-With severe imbalance, even a sub-1% FPR generates massive numbers of false positives because the negative class is huge.
+The reason is that AUROC averages TPR over the full FPR range from 0 to 1.
+In production, however, only the range below approximately 1 percent FPR is of practical interest.
+Most of the AUROC area is contributed by regions in which the system will never operate.
+Under severe imbalance, even a sub-1 percent FPR generates substantial numbers of false positives because the negative class is very large.

 Precision-Recall Curve and AUPRC

-The PR curve plots Precision (y-axis) against Recall (x-axis) as threshold varies.
-The area under this curve—AUPRC, also called Average Precision (AP)—is far more honest for imbalanced data.
-Saito and Rehmsmeier (2015) showed empirically that PR curves provide a more informative picture than ROC curves when class imbalance is severe.
+The PR curve plots Precision (on the y-axis) against Recall (on the x-axis) as the threshold varies.
+The area under this curve, AUPRC, also referred to as Average Precision (AP), is considerably more informative for imbalanced data.
+Saito and Rehmsmeier (2015) demonstrated empirically that PR curves provide a more informative picture than ROC curves when class imbalance is severe.

-The random baseline for AUPRC equals the positive class fraction.
-So if anomalies are 1% of your data, a coin-flip detector gets AUPRC ≈ 0.01.
-Beating that baseline by a wide margin is much harder than beating AUROC’s 0.5 baseline.
+The random baseline for AUPRC equals the positive-class fraction.
+If anomalies constitute 1 percent of the data, a coin-flip detector attains AUPRC of approximately 0.01.
+Exceeding this baseline by a substantial margin is considerably more demanding than exceeding AUROC’s 0.5 baseline.

 The two curves describe the same model.
-AUROC = 0.95 sounds like a top-tier detector.
-AUPRC = 0.42 says “decent, but you’ll see lots of false positives in production.”
+AUROC = 0.95 suggests a top-tier detector, while AUPRC = 0.42 indicates that the model is adequate but will produce many false positives in production.
 The PR curve is closer to operational reality.

 Detection Error Tradeoff (DET) Curve

-Popular in biometrics and speaker recognition.
-DET plots FAR (x-axis) vs FRR (y-axis), but both axes are on a probit (normal-deviate) scale.
-This stretches the small-error region and makes near-perfect detectors easier to compare.
-The Equal Error Rate (EER)—where FAR = FRR—is a single-number summary often quoted in this domain.
+The DET curve is widely used in biometrics and speaker recognition.
+It plots FAR (on the x-axis) against FRR (on the y-axis), with both axes on a probit (normal-deviate) scale.
+This transformation stretches the small-error region and facilitates comparison of near-perfect detectors.
+The Equal Error Rate (EER), the point at which FAR equals FRR, is a single-number summary commonly quoted in this domain.

-Most production teams report a small bundle: AUPRC + Precision@K + Recall + FAR.
-That set covers model quality, operational alert volume, miss rate, and false-alarm rate—enough for a useful conversation across stakeholder groups.
+Most production teams report a small bundle of metrics: AUPRC, Precision@K, Recall, and FAR.
+This combination covers model quality, operational alert volume, miss rate, and false-alarm rate, and is sufficient for useful discussion across stakeholder groups.

 Time-Series-Specific Metrics

-Time-series anomaly detection is where most “standard” metrics fall apart.
-The core issue: anomalies are typically events—contiguous segments of points, not isolated samples.
-If a real anomaly lasts from t=100 to t=120 (21 timesteps) and your model detects it at t=103 only, did you detect it?
-Standard point F1 says “1 TP, 20 FN”—recall = 1/21 = 4.8%.
-But operationally, you caught the event.
-The label says you almost completely missed it.
+Time-series anomaly detection is the domain in which most standard metrics fail.
+The central issue is that anomalies are typically events, namely contiguous segments of points rather than isolated samples.
+If a real anomaly lasts from t = 100 to t = 120 (21 timesteps) and a model detects it at t = 103 only, has the model detected the event?
+Standard point F1 records “1 TP, 20 FN”, which yields a recall of 1/21 = 4.8 percent.
+Operationally, however, the event has been caught.
+The label suggests an almost complete miss.

-Several alternatives have been proposed.
-None are perfect, and there’s an active debate about what’s right.
-For a deeper survey of the models that produce these scores, see our companion guide on time-series anomaly detection models.
+Several alternative metrics have been proposed.
+None is fully satisfactory, and the appropriate choice remains a subject of active debate.
+For a more detailed survey of the models that produce these scores, see the companion guide on time-series anomaly detection models.

 Point-Adjusted (PA) F1

-Proposed in early time-series benchmarks (Xu et al., 2018), Point-Adjusted F1 says: if at least one point inside a true anomaly segment is detected, mark the entire segment as detected.
-This patches the miss-by-one-point problem dramatically—but it inflates scores in misleading ways.
+Proposed in early time-series benchmarks (Xu et al., 2018), Point-Adjusted F1 specifies that if at least one point inside a true anomaly segment is detected, the entire segment is marked as detected.
+This adjustment substantially addresses the miss-by-one-point problem but it inflates scores in misleading ways.
 Kim et al. (2022) showed that even random scores can achieve PA-F1 above 0.9 on common benchmarks.
-Use PA-F1 with extreme caution and never as your only metric.
+PA-F1 should therefore be used with considerable caution and never as the sole metric.

-The seminal Tatbul et al. paper introduced a parametric framework for range-based recall and precision.
-Each detection range overlapping a real anomaly range earns partial credit, with knobs for: how to reward partial overlap (existence vs cardinality vs size), bias toward early or late detection, and penalty for fragmentation.
-It’s principled, configurable, and widely cited, but the parameters need careful selection per use case.
+The seminal paper by Tatbul et al. introduced a parametric framework for range-based recall and precision.
+Each detection range overlapping a real anomaly range earns partial credit, with adjustable parameters governing the reward for partial overlap (existence, cardinality, or size), the bias toward early or late detection, and the penalty for fragmentation.
+The framework is principled, configurable, and widely cited, but its parameters require careful selection for each use case.

 NAB Score (Numenta Anomaly Benchmark)

-Built around streaming detection.
-Each true anomaly segment has a “detection window,” and points inside that window earn weighted positive credit (more for early detection); points outside earn weighted negative credit.
-The result is normalized so a perfect detector scores 100 and a “no detection” baseline scores 0.
-NAB is opinionated—it explicitly rewards early detection—which makes it appropriate for streaming applications and inappropriate for retrospective analysis.
+This metric is designed for streaming detection.
+Each true anomaly segment is associated with a detection window.
+Points inside the window earn weighted positive credit (with greater credit for earlier detection), while points outside the window earn weighted negative credit.
+The result is normalised so that a perfect detector scores 100 and a “no detection” baseline scores 0.
+NAB is opinionated, since it explicitly rewards early detection, which makes it appropriate for streaming applications and inappropriate for retrospective analysis.

 VUS (Volume Under the Surface, Paparrizos et al., 2022)

-A range-aware extension of AUROC and AUPRC.
-Instead of computing area under a 2D curve, VUS computes volume under a 3D surface where the third dimension is the detection-tolerance buffer.
-This produces a smooth, parameter-free range-aware metric.
+VUS is a range-aware extension of AUROC and AUPRC.
+Rather than computing area under a 2D curve, VUS computes volume under a 3D surface in which the third dimension is the detection-tolerance buffer.
+The result is a smooth, parameter-free range-aware metric.
 VUS-PR is currently among the most defensible single-number summaries for time-series anomaly detection benchmarks.

 Affiliation-Based Metrics (Huet et al., 2022)

-Defines a continuous “affiliation” between predicted and true segments based on temporal distance, with statistical normalization that makes results comparable across datasets.
-More principled than PA-F1 but less widely tooled.
+This metric defines a continuous “affiliation” between predicted and true segments based on temporal distance, with statistical normalisation that makes results comparable across datasets.
+It is more principled than PA-F1 but less widely supported by tooling.

 Top-K Metrics for Ranking

-In many production environments, what matters isn’t the binary classification quality—it’s the ranking quality at the top of the list.
-A SOC analyst reviews the top 50 alerts per shift; a fraud team escalates the top 100 highest-risk transactions per day.
-For these, top-K metrics fit better.
+In many production environments, the relevant property is not binary classification quality but ranking quality at the top of the list.
+A SOC analyst reviews the top 50 alerts per shift, and a fraud team escalates the top 100 highest-risk transactions per day.
+For such contexts, top-K metrics are more appropriate.

-- Precision@K: of the top K most anomalous predictions, how many are true anomalies.
-Concrete and operationally meaningful.
+• Precision@K: of the top K most anomalous predictions, the number that correspond to true anomalies.
+The measure is concrete and operationally meaningful.

-- Recall@K: of all true anomalies, how many appear in the top K. Useful when you have a fixed review budget.
+• Recall@K: of all true anomalies, the number that appear in the top K. The measure is useful when a fixed review budget is in place.

-- Mean Average Precision (MAP@K): average precision computed up to position K, sometimes used in ranking contexts.
+• Mean Average Precision (MAP@K): the average precision computed up to position K, which is sometimes used in ranking contexts.

-- Lift@K: Precision@K divided by base rate.
-A lift of 50 means alerts in your top-K are 50× more likely to be anomalies than random samples.
+• Lift@K: Precision@K divided by the base rate.
+A lift of 50 indicates that alerts in the top K are 50 times more likely to be anomalies than random samples.

-Top-K metrics require fixing K—typically determined by the human review capacity.
-They’re less useful for academic comparisons (different K values produce different rankings) but invaluable for production health monitoring.
+Top-K metrics require K to be fixed, typically by the available human review capacity.
+They are less useful for academic comparisons, because different K values produce different rankings, but they are essential for production health monitoring.

 Practical Implementation in Python

-Time to code.
-We’ll build everything from a confusion matrix up through bootstrapped AUROC confidence intervals, with both scikit-learn shortcuts and from-scratch implementations.
+The following section presents the implementations.
+The discussion proceeds from the confusion matrix to bootstrapped AUROC confidence intervals, providing both scikit-learn shortcuts and from-scratch implementations.

 Setup and Synthetic Data